 Quality varies according to competition and number of customers, which of course is a factor of footfall.
 Popular routes like the EBC Trek and treks in the Annapurna Region have a wide variety of quality tea houses, whereas less well trodden paths in the far west and east of Nepal are characterised by rustic and very basic tea houses.

 Toilets, Showers and Communal Areas

-In the popular trekking regions, the tea houses that are at a lower altitude tend to be very nice, often boasting flush toilets and hot showers (in return for a $4 fee).
+In the popular trekking regions, the tea houses that are at a lower altitude tend to be very nice.
+These often boast flush toilets and hot showers (in return for a $4 fee).

-As you move higher up into the Himalayas the toilet and shower facilities become more and more basic, starting with standard toilet systems without flushing mechanisms (you use a bucket of water to flush), to simple ceramic long drops and finally to outdoor natural long drops.
+As you move higher up into the Himalayas the toilet and shower facilities become more and more basic.
+From standard toilet systems without flushing mechanisms (you use a bucket of water to flush), to long drops, indoors and outdoors.

-Hot water and showers become an increasing scarce facilities as you ascend in altitude.
-At the more remote tea houses you can pay for a pot of hot water to clean yourself.
+Hot water and showers become increasing scarce as you ascend in altitude.
+At the more remote Nepal tea houses, you can pay for a pot of hot water to clean yourself.

 A night at these types of teahouses will cost anything from $3 to $10 a day.
 Prices get higher along with altitude and remoteness.
 Facilities will be rudimentary on less popular trekking routes.